mahmoud5264/Project1/README.md

 # Project1
-First project with HTML &amp; CSS to design home page of Udemy.
+First project with HTML &amp; CSS &amp; JavaScript to design home page of Udemy.